-Policy 17.1.1 (Prevention Planning - Limits to cross-gender viewing and searches) outlines that cross-gender searches are prohibited; this includes both pat searches and strip searches.
+Policy outlines that cross-gender searches are prohibited; this includes both pat searches and strip searches.
 Staffs who perform pat downs and strip searches are trained in how to conduct searches of transgender and intersex residents in a professional and respectful manner and in the least intrusive manner possible while ensuring the safety and security of CAYC.
 Additionally, this policy prohibits physically examining a transgender or intersex resident for the sole purpose of determining the resident's genital status.
-Policy 14.3.2 (Searches and Preservation of Physical Evidence) prohibits cavity searches.
+Further, cavity searches are prohibited by policy.
 During the past 12 months, there were no cross-gender strip or visual body cavity searches and no cross-gender pat-down searches of residents.
 Interviews with residents and staff confirm compliance with agency policy and procedures regarding searches.
-Policy 17.1.1 requires female staff to announce themselves prior to entering the cottages by announcing "female in the cottage".
-To further support compliance with policy and this standard, a sign is posted outside the door of each cottage, reminding staff of the requirement to make the cross-gender announcement prior to entering the housing unit.
+The requirement for female staff to announce themselves prior to entering the cottages is also required by Agency policy.
+To further support compliance a sign is posted outside the door of each cottage, reminding staff of the requirement to make the cross-gender announcement prior to entering.
 Observations during the facility tour and interviews with residents and staff confirmed the practice of the cross-gender announcement.
 Policy 14.18 (Supervision of Resident Showers, performing of bodily functions and clothing changes) is in keeping with compliance of this standard.
 The policy provides privacy for youth while changing clothes, showering and performing bodily functions, youth are provided privacy in the bathroom area while being monitored by a male staff member.
 Transgender and intersex residents are provided the opportunity to shower, perform bodily functions, and change clothes separately from other residents.
 Only male staffs are permitted to supervise showers by being in the bathroom during showers.
 If a female staff is supervising showers, she may only do so outside of the bathroom area and then only while one resident at a time is permitted in the shower area.
+During the onsite portion of the audit, the auditor was able to observe areas used to conduct strip searches, visual body cavity searches, and pat-down searches and assess whether opposite-gender staff (i.e., non-medical personnel) can watch the conduct of a strip search or visual body cavity search (absent exigent circumstances) and have informal conversations with staff and persons confined in the facility regarding search procedures (e.g., limits to cross-gender viewing, supervision of searches).

 A review of training documentation related to searches, as well as interviews with staff and residents support the practices as outlined by policy and in keeping with compliance with the standard.

-- Christian Acres Youth Center, Inc. Policy 17.1.1 - Christian Acres Youth Center, Inc. Policy 14.18 - Christian Acres Youth Center, Inc. Policy 14.3.2 - Review of facility Search Training documentation - Christian Acres Youth Center Pre-Audit Questionnaire - · Interview with residents and staff
+- Christian Acres Youth Center, Inc. Policy 17.1.1 - Christian Acres Youth Center, Inc. Policy 14.18 - Christian Acres Youth Center, Inc. Policy 14.3.2 - Review of facility Search Training documentation - Christian Acres Youth Center Pre-Audit Questionnaire - Interview with residents and staff

-115.316 Residents with disabilities and residents who are limited English proficient
+Residents with disabilities and residents who are limited English proficient